quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   by this endpoint is invalid.

-Receipt of invalid values in an ACK-FREQUENCY frame MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+Receipt of an empty ACK-FREQUENCY frame or invalid values in an ACK-FREQUENCY frame MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 ACK-FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission.

-An endpoint MUST NOT send an empty ACK-FREQUENCY frame.
-Endpoints MUST treat receipt of an empty ACK-FREQUENCY frame as a connection error of type PROTOCOL_VIOLATION.

 An endpoint MAY send ACK-FREQUENCY frames multiple times during a connection and with different values.